 Within ITU and around the world, there have been debates as to whether or not conformance and interoperability testing could be one of the solutions to combat counterfeit ICT devices.
-ITU Resolution 188 (Rev. Dubai, 2018) of the Plenipotentiary Conference, aware that tampering with telecommunication/ICT devices may diminish the effectiveness of solutions adopted by the countries to address counterfeiting, invites Member States to take all necessary measures to combat counterfeit telecommunication/ICT devices.
+ITU Resolution 188 (Rev. Bucharest, 2022) of the Plenipotentiary Conference, aware that tampering with telecommunication/ICT devices may diminish the effectiveness of solutions adopted by the countries to address counterfeiting, invites Member States to take all necessary measures to combat counterfeit telecommunication/ICT devices.
 Any unique and persistent identifiers could allow the recognition of genuine products.
 Additionally, special attention should be given to consider the potential growth of counterfeit IoT devices and the concern this may pose.

-Moreover, ITU Resolution 189 (Rev. Dubai, 2018) of the Plenipotentiary Conference, on the combat of mobile devices theft, resolves to explore and encourage the development of ways and means to continue to combat and deter mobile device theft, and invites Member States to adopt the necessary actions to prevent, discover and control tampering and replication of mobile ICT device identifiers, and prevent devices with tampered/replicated identifiers from accessing mobile networks.
+Moreover, ITU Resolution 189 (Rev. Bucharest, 2022) of the Plenipotentiary Conference, on the combat of mobile devices theft, resolves to explore and encourage the development of ways and means to continue to combat and deter mobile device theft, and invites Member States to adopt the necessary actions to prevent, discover and control tampering and replication of mobile ICT device identifiers, and prevent devices with tampered/replicated identifiers from accessing mobile networks.